TahaDouaji/ML-English-to-Flutter-widget/README.md

     tokens = list(tokenize(io.BytesIO(str_code.encode('utf-8')).readline))
     return [it.string for it in flutter_tokens]
 ```
-And we’ll call it throw the Field of output:
+We’ll call it throw the Field of output:

 ```
 Output = Field(tokeniz = tokenize_flutter_code ,